Modeling the evolution of representative dislocation structures under high thermo-mechanical conditions during Additive Manufacturing of Alloys: Introduction

 The complex interplay between the thermal and mechanical environments during the cool-down stage after single track LPBF processing in AISI 316L stainless steels (SS) \cite{sudmannsInterplayLocalChemistry2022,birnbaumIntrinsicStrainAging2019} includes strong thermal gradients, fast cooling, complex 3D residual stress state, and significant dislocation density multiplication.
 This leads to significant computational and numerical challenges when modeling the process with 3D DDD simulations.
-Accordingly, this problem provides an ideal setting for quantifying the effects of the chosen 3D DDD simulation cell size on the characteristics of the evolving dislocation structure as well as determining the proper conditions that identify the appropriate RVE.
+Accordingly, this problem provides an ideal setting for quantifying the effects of the chosen 3D DDD simulation cell size on the evolving dislocation structure as well as determining proper criteria that identify the appropriate size.
 Here, in order to predict the dislocation structure formation with reasonable accuracy after LPBF of 316L SS, multiphysics FEM simulations are first used to predict the temperature and 3D residual stress profiles using experimental build conditions.
 These results serve as inputs to the subsequent 3D DDD simulations.
-The 3D DDD simulations then focus on quantifying the relationship between the simulation volume sizes, periodic boundary conditions, and the corresponding dislocation structure formation to formulate criteria what would enable the identification of the proper RVE size.
+The 3D DDD simulations then focus on quantifying the relationship between the simulation volume sizes, periodic boundary conditions, and the corresponding dislocation structure formation to formulate criteria what would enable the identification of the proper RVE size for the chosen loading scenario.
 The 3D DDD simulations employ extraordinarily large cubical simulation cells ranging in size from 20$^3$ to 75$^3$ $\upmu$m$^3$.
-In the current context, an RVE refers to a simulation volume that is the smallest structural element of a larger bulk system that still incorporates all relevant characteristics of the overall evolving dislocation structure, i.e. a simulation volume that is invariant with respect to the imposed PBCs.
+In the current context, an RVE refers to a simulation volume that is the smallest structural element of a larger bulk system that still incorporates all relevant characteristics of the overall evolving dislocation structure observed in the bulk system.
+In practical terms, this means a simulation volume that is invariant with respect to the imposed PBCs.
 This definition is in alignment with the terminology used in the literature \cite{pachaury2022discrete}.
 The results of these simulations provide an understanding of the requirements for simulation domains in mesoscale simulations as well as strategies for modifying simulation boundary conditions to over come numerical and computational challenges when the needed RVE size is large.